thilohille/ds18b20-usb/README.md

 ![Sensor in housing](img/sensorhousing.jpg?raw=true "Sensor in housing")

 # LED blinking pattern
-If plugged powered up the controller scans the onewire bus and slowly blinks he onboard LED for each detected sensor.
+If powered up the controller scans the onewire bus and slowly blinks he onboard LED for each detected sensor.
 3 sensors connected (and detected) = 3 x blinky.
 The led pattern is repeated faster for each measurement cycle.
 Tested on an ESP32 DevKit.
 It should work with other boards with leds if the constant LED_BUILTIN is defined.